Reynolds and Reynolds: Product history

 Reynolds and Reynolds started as a printer of standardized business forms on carbon paper.
 By the 1940s, Reynolds' business was divided into four main areas: automotive, medical, custom forms and Post-Rite Peg Boards.
 Reynolds' first electronic accounting service was introduced in 1963.
 Its parts inventory software product, called Electronic Parts Inventory Control (EPIC), was released in beta in 1966.
 It was renamed upon full release the following year as RAPIC.
 This was followed by the accounting and management software called LEASe and an accounts receivable product.

 At first clients sent hole-punched accounting records to a Reynolds processing center, which would print a complete accounting that is sent back to the client by mail.
 The development of modems and internet technology in the 1970s led to several advancements.
 Reynolds provided 3,600 specialized modems to dealerships between 1974 and 1978.
 The modems communicated with Reynolds' VIM-brand minicomputers at 80 Reynolds locations, which provided computing power and printed forms.
 This eliminated the need for clients to ship data to Reynolds in tapes and allowed daily access to online services.
 By the end of the 1970s, batch processing and computer processing centers were being phased out in response to personal computers kept at the dealership.
 In the years 1978 and 1982, Reynolds introduced VIM-brand computer systems that were kept at dealerships.

 By 1986, the VIM-based dealer management computer systems had helped Reynolds acquire a 45 percent market-share and was on its fifth generation with 9,000 installations.
 In 1987 Reynolds moved to a software model with its first release of the ERA dealer management software, which was a complete rewrite of its prior programming.
 ERA allows users to manage logistics for sales, finance, service and parts across departments.
 That same year Reynolds developed a digital, graphical parts catalog program for selecting and ordering automotive parts.
 This was followed by the Vehicle Locators and Marketing Network sales toolsets.

 By 1997, Reynolds and Reynolds had more than 30 applications for various functions of a car dealership.
 In February 2000, Reynolds formed a joint venture with Automatic Data Processing, Inc. and CCC Information Services, Inc. to create a web-based dealer-to-dealer parts network called ChoiceParts.

 In January 2002, Reynolds and Reynolds announced it was switching from a Unix to a Windows-based system for its core software.
 This caused "a flurry of discussion in the automobile market."
 According to Automotive News, the Unix-based system could support more users, but the Microsoft software was compatible with more of the newer applications being used by dealerships.
 Reynolds also developed the Reynolds Generations Series Suite in collaboration with Microsoft, but the product was not successful in the marketplace.
 It was discontinued in 2005.

 In 2011 Reynolds and Reynolds introduced the current version of its dealer management software, called ERA-IGNITE, which reduced the number of screens needed to perform tasks by two-thirds.

+In 2024, Reynolds and Reynolds decided to end their digital advertising services.